kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Node.js 12 deprecated

 The base image for [Node.js 12 will be maintained only until April 2022](https://nodejs.org/en/about/releases/).
 Thus, following the recommendations from Node.js, we are planning to remove Node.js 12 from the list of supported runtimes soon.
-This basically means that Node.js 12-based Functions will continue to work, but you won’t be able to create a new Function on this runtime or edit the existing Function to run on it.
+This basically means that Node.js 12-based Functions will continue to work, but you won’t be able to create a new Function on this runtime or edit an existing Function to run on it.

 For now, we recommend that you re-configure all your Node.js 12 Functions to run on the Node.js 14 runtime.